-Particular interest in Governing Body: I am on the Finance and Staffing Committee and Teaching and Learning Committee.
+Particular interest in Governing Body: I am on all our committees.

 Relevant Experience: Teaching experience of 23 years, SEND Education background of 21 years, previous experience as staff governor at a SEND school for 5 years, member of playgroup committee for 2 years, trustee member of local charity for 7 years.

 Role on Governing Body: Co-opted Governor since December 2019